UA-LPL/psmrts/docs/Development/product_specifications.md

   ]
 } )";
 ```
-The `bennu_tag_config` user config provides high resolution (5cm GSD) coverage at the OSIRIS_REx Bennu TAG site whilst also constructing a backup ellipsoid to ensure global geometric coverage for all of Bennu.
-This type of configuration is indicated in ISIS when running 'campt` as both poles are check for visibility as well as sub-s/c and sub-solar surface intercepts are needed.
-By leaving out _priority` values in the `tracer` specs, they will be ordered as they occur in the configuration. (__NOTE__: this requires strict ordering in JSON as data objects are read/constructed, but that requirement is not part of the JSON spec.
+The `bennu_tag_tracer` user config provides high resolution (5cm GSD) coverage at the OSIRIS_REx Bennu TAG site whilst also constructing a backup ellipsoid to ensure global geometric coverage for all of Bennu.
+This type of configuration is indicated in ISIS when running `campt` as both poles are check for visibility as well as sub-s/c and sub-solar surface intercepts are needed.
+By leaving out `priority` values in the `tracer` specs, they will be ordered as they occur in the configuration. (__NOTE__: this requires strict ordering in JSON as data objects are read/constructed, but that requirement is not part of the JSON spec.
 We use nholmann::json which has this support inherently and is the default behavior.)

 One thing to note: `PSMRTS` will not share any instances of `ellipsoid`s.
 They typically have very little overhead and it simplifies support for mathematically defined shape models in `PSMRTS` to simply create unique instances of ellipsoids.